caraya/personal-blog/content/blog/coloring-text-with-gradients.md

 You can play with the gradients by adding colors and changing the type of gradients that we use to color the text.

 The code below uses a conical gradient as the background color.
-Note that conical gradients use a different syntax than linear gradients we saw in the previous example and we use OKLCH colors so we don't
+Note that conical gradients use a different syntax than linear gradients we saw in the previous example and we use OKLCH colors so we don't have to convert them

 ```css
 /* Conical gradients*/